 I understand that photography is important in planning and evaluating surgery, and I give my permission for photographs to be taken of the appropriate portion of my body before, during and after my surgery for the purposes of documentation.
 These photographs may be used for scientific, medical or education purposes.
 I understand that I will not be identified by name in these photographs or publications.
 I herein relinquish any right, title or interest in such photographs or slides.
-If computer imaging was viewed, I understand understand that computer imaging does not take individual wound healing/scar formation into account consent to the photographing of the operation or procedures to be performed, including appropriate portions of my body, for medical, scientific or educational purposes.
+If computer imaging was viewed, I understand that it is not presented as a guarantee or a postoperative result, but only as a possible representation of the postoperative result.
+I the operation or procedures to be performed, including appropriate portions of my body, for medical, scientific or educational purposes.
 If imaging was viewed, I understand that it is not presented as any guarantee or post operative result but only as a possible